WHO WE ARE

 Maria Kozakou, Editor in chief

 Maria Kozakou is a Journalist and New Media Expert.
 She studied Communication and Mass Media at the Panteion University of Athens, in the direction of Cultural Administration.
 At Krems Donau Universitat she earned –with distinction- her Master in Arts in Quality Journalism and New Technologies.
 Her diploma thesis titled “It’s not ERT, it’s Democracy stupid!” has been translated into three languages.
 Her first work experience was at Mega Channel, but it was very easy to be “captivated” by radio on a journey that began in 1997 on private radio stations and, since 2001, on ERT (Public Broadcaster).
 From the beginning of the “digital era” she has worked as editor and Editor in Chief on websites like ERT’s radio sites, as website content manager and now she consults companies in Social Media Strategy.
+She has worked in Communication Offices of big organisations.
 She was also the Editorial Director at eone.gr.
 At the same time, she writes in magazines, prints and newspapers, such as Isotimia, Inside, METRO, Office, Architecture, Theatis (cultural magazine), the political magazine KRAMA.
 She keeps track of developments in communication and journalism and participates in seminars in Greece and abroad on new media tools.
 She also has extensive experience in project management and in the relations of major Broadcasting Corporations.
 She writes about current communication phenomena.
 She has been teaching Radio and New Journalism Principles in Schools of Journalism for the past ten years.
 Maria loves the sea, gadgets and dogs.
-You can recognise her voice in commercials, trailers and narrations, as well as Eurovision Song Contest commentating since 2006, for Radio and TV.
-She presents a daily morning radio show for the last 18 years.
+You can recognise her voice in commercials, trailers and narrations, as well as the Eurovision Song Contest commentating since 2006, for Radio and TV.
+She presents a daily morning radio show for the last 20 years.

 Dimitris Triantafyllidis, Senior editor – Russia expert